-Explore Nagasaki by Streetcar!
-7 Must-Visit Historical Spots
+Explore Nagasaki by Streetcar: 8 Must-Visit Historical Spots

-But don't fret transportation; you can travel around the city by streetcar!
+Fortunately, getting around is easy: you can travel the entire city by streetcar!

-The fare for the tramway in Nagasaki is 130 yen per ride.
-In addition to cash, riders can use public transit IC cards, including Suica and Pasmo.
+The streetcar fare is a flat 150 yen per ride.
+You can pay with cash or major public transit IC cards, including Suica and Pasmo.

-The 500 yen One-Day Pass is handy if you plan on riding several times throughout the day.
+The 600 yen One-Day Pass is a cost-effective choice if you plan on riding the streetcar several times throughout the day.

 Streetcar lines No. 1 and No. 3 run about every 5 minutes.
 Lines No. 4 and 5 operate once every 10 to 20 minutes.

-8. Inasayama: One of the World's Top 3 Nightscapes
+- 8. Mount Inasa: One of the World's Top 3 Nightscapes

 This was the second time in human history that a nuclear weapon was employed during military conflict.
 It's also the last time such a weapon has been used.